JerpJorp/ngx-smart-canvas/README.md

 Run `ng build ngx-smart-canvas` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Locally Runnning
-Run `ng build ngx-smart-canvas -watch` to build the project in watch mode.
+Run `ng build ngx-smart-canvas --watch` to build the project in watch mode.
 Run 'ng serve' to host the wrapper project

 ## Publishing